ppy/osu-wiki/wiki/Reporting_bad_behaviour/Abuse/en.md

 ## I think I have acted inappropriately towards someone and want to admit it {id=own-misconduct}

-Send an email to [abuse@ppy.sh](mailto:abuse@ppy.sh) detailing any of your behaviour that you think may have been inappropriate.
-Include as many screenshots and chat logs as you can, and try to explain the context for why the behaviour was inappropriate if it is relevant.
+Send an email to [accounts@ppy.sh](mailto:accounts@ppy.sh) detailing any of your behaviour that you think may have been inappropriate.
+Include as many screenshots and chat logs as you can, and try to explain the context for why the behaviour may have been inappropriate if it is not immediately obvious.

 ## My email has been ignored! {id=ignored}